What is Whiplash?

 If you have suffered from whiplash from an accident as a result of someone elses negligence, recklessness or intentional conduct, you will need the help of an Arizona whiplash accident lawyer if you want to provide yourself with the best opportunity to obtain justice.
 Thats because whiplash claims can be very difficult to prove given whats been described above.

 However, an effective AZ accident whiplash injury attorney will be able to present evidence of what led to your injury, evidence regarding your symptoms and your medical costs as well as other evidence that will help cut through the unfortunate stigma attached to this condition.
-If you need this sort of help, contact the Phoenix car accident whiplash injury lawyers at the law firm of Phillips Law Group today to schedule a free initial consultation.
+If you need this sort of help, contact the injury attorneys at the law firm of Phillips Law Group today to schedule a free initial consultation.